utkucnay/Base-Project-and-Basic-State-Machine-For-Unity/README.md

 # Command
 We create command like move, timer etc. and hold Command Queue.

-# State
+# Basic AI State
-We create state and transition.
+We create state and transition like Unity animation.

 # Unit Test
 It pass all tests